 The average number of days in summer vacation, in the United States, can vary widely between school districts.
 Summer vacation can be anywhere from 42 to 98 days or 6 to 14 weeks long.
 According to the National Center for Education Statistics, the average instructional school year length is 180.4 days or 36 five-day weeks.
 This means that the average school year runs for about 252 days, meaning that if the earliest possible candidates and the latest possible school start date are taken into account, there are about 103 to 104 days of summer vacation.

-Obviously, the length of summer vacation varies based off of the region of the United States.
+Obviously, the length of summer vacation varies based on the region of the United States.
 The start and end dates for summer vacation also vary depending on geographical regions.
 Most schools found in the northern part of the United States start summer vacation in early June with school starting again in early September.
 Meanwhile, southern states frequently have the summer vacation begin in late May with school starting again in late August.
 Almost all schools give their students a few days off during November for the Thanksgiving holiday as well as between 1 to 2 weeks off during December and into January for the Christmas break.
 Spring break and modification fall holidays are also observed.